Create a multi-zone universe

 • Overview provides the information on the current YugabyteDB Anywhere version, the number of nodes included in the primary cluster, the cost associated with running the universe, the CPU and disk usage, the geographical location of the nodes, the operations per second and average latency, the number of different types of tables, as well as the health monitor.

-• Tables provides details about YSQL, YCQL, and YEDIS tables included in the universe.
+• Tables provides details about YSQL and YCQL tables included in the universe.
 Table sizes are calculated across all the nodes in the cluster.

 • Nodes provide details on nodes included in the universe and allows you to perform actions on a specific node (connect, stop, remove, display live and slow queries, download logs).
 You can also use Nodes to open the cloud provider's instances page.
 For example, in case of GCP, if you navigate to Compute Engine > VM Instances and search for instances that contain the name of your universe in the instances name, you should see a list of instances.